|Country Number (27)||1968?||FIRST, SECOND and THIRD WAVE|

 (Other BBC records indicate that the sale of The Three Doctors was "CANCELLED"; Strict Saudi censorship did not permit programmes that featured "god-like" beings, of which Omega may have been considered; The Green Death was never offered, possibly on account of its strong views against oil pollution...; and Invasion of the Dinosaurs was not available at all.)

-ARAMCO was broadcasting in NTSC colour from 1976; since not all of the Pertwee stories were converted into NTSC by 1977, it is unclear in which format these episodes aired.
+Although ARAMCO was broadcasting in NTSC colour from 1976, it's not readily clear whether these episodes aired in black and white or colour.
 U-Matic colour video tapes were in common usage by ARAMCO in the 1970s, so it is feasible that the BBC supplied ARAMCO with the first four Pertwee seasons in that format, rather than as b/w film.
 However, the TV listings seem to denote colour programmes with an asterisk (*) and none of the Doctor Who listings are marked as such, which does suggest that, like much of the TV schedules at that time, these were in black and white.

 ARAMCO commenced PAL colour broadcasts after 1979.
 The final four season 11 stories would have been supplied on PAL colour video tape in English.